feedback-house/developer-portal/docs/api-area-update-or-create.md

 ### Response and Error reporting

 For each request the API will evaluate each area individually and will report errors per area.
-This means that this API can sucesslfully create or update some areas while rejecting others.
+This means that this API can successfully create or update some areas while rejecting others.

 Response example for a request without errors:
 ```json